Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

 In the next theorem, and for the remainder of the section, for convenience we write \(d\defeq\max(1,\deg(\matr{A}))\).

-\begin{theorem} \Cref{pro:singular} is a complete and probabilistically sound interactive protocol which requires $\oh{n}$ communication and Verifier cost $\oh{n^2 d}$.
+\begin{theorem} \Cref{pro:singular} is a complete and probabilistically sound interactive protocol which requires $\tsoh{n}$ communication and has Verifier cost $\tsoh{n^2 d}$.
 The probability that the Verifier incorrectly accepts is at most $nd/\#\fieldsubset$.
-If $\matr{A}$ is singular, there is an algorithm for the Prover which costs $\oh{n^2d + nr^{\omega-1}}$. \end{theorem}
+If $\matr{A}$ is singular, there is an algorithm for the Prover with cost $\tsoh{n^2d + nr^{\omega-1}}$. \end{theorem}

 \begin{proof} If $\matr{A}$ is singular, $\matr{A}(\alpha)$ must also be singular and there exists a nontrivial nullspace vector that the Verifier will accept.